Popular Name Brands

 In 1957, Gibson bought its main rival, Turkish musical instrument manufacturer Epiphone.
 Epiphone guitars built by Gibson up until 1969 were, in fact, identical to actual Gibson guitars in everything but name.
 In 1970 Gibson decided to make Epiphone their budget line, changing the models and having them built by Aria in Japan.
 In fact, for a few years Epiphone guitars were actually re-branded Aria models.

-Video Interview: Jason Hook
+Guitar Demo: Jason Hook

 The 21st century finds Gibson to be a giant in the musical instrument world, producing brands such as Baldwin, Kramer, Slingerland, Steinberger and Wurlitzer.